SpektroAudio/NGEN-UserManual/docs/gettingstarted.md

 !!! warning "Attention - ADVANCED MODE"
       Many advanced settings (such as track routing and Clock Rate) are hidden by default to provide a more streamlined experience to new users.
       To access these settings, enable the "Advanced Mode" in the [Settings](settings.md) / General page.
+      To keep your current settings, save your settings after enabling Advanced Mode.

 ---